sindresorhus/eslint-plugin-unicorn/readme.md

 - [no-nested-ternary](docs/rules/no-nested-ternary.md) - Disallow nested ternary expressions. *(partly fixable)*
 - [no-new-buffer](docs/rules/no-new-buffer.md) - Enforce the use of `Buffer.from()` and `Buffer.alloc()` instead of the deprecated `new Buffer()`. *(fixable)*
 - [no-null](docs/rules/no-null.md) - Disallow the use of the `null` literal.
+- [no-object-as-default-parameter](docs/rules/no-object-as-default-parameter.md) - Disallow the use of objects as default parameters.
 - [no-process-exit](docs/rules/no-process-exit.md) - Disallow `process.exit()`.
 - [no-reduce](docs/rules/no-reduce.md) - Disallow `Array#reduce()` and `Array#reduceRight()`.
 - [no-unreadable-array-destructuring](docs/rules/no-unreadable-array-destructuring.md) - Disallow unreadable array destructuring.